Big Data

 8. A range of job profiles to choose from

-Both in terms of job titles and domains, the data analytics career path offers plenty of options.
+Regarding job titles and domains, the data analytics career path offers plenty of options.
 In line with the big data needs in different organizations, you can choose either of the following types of data analytics:

 • Predictive Analytics